 Okay, so £5200 may not seem like a lot, but then this is not really a lot of bike.
-It's sinmple and effective but it's the sdame price as an MT-07 and that seems very odd.
-If this was a grand less, you;d be in business!
+It's simple and effective but from new it was the same price as a 2014 Yamaha MT-07 and that seems very odd.
+If this was a grand less, you'd be in business!

 The old school twin dials and switchgear are, to someone of my generation, completely natural and intuitive; the lack of any sort of electronics (not even a little LCD panel on the clocks), is somehow completely refreshing and the presence of an old fashioned petrol tap, backed up by a bonus low fuel warning light inset into the tacho, is reassuring.